The books are richly illustrated with gorgeous photographs.

 Advent and Christmas are holy seasons everywhere, but the Catholic children of Austria have an especially rich set of traditions to draw on.
 Very Young Catholics in Austria begins in Advent and follows a young family through Christmas and Epiphany.
 We see the children creating tiny cookie houses, attending the traditional Advent Mass at dawn, enjoying news from friends in the snow-covered Alps, and reading the Christmas story from St. Luke’s Gospel.
 Other adventures include a visit to the traditional Christmas market in their small town, and a spin on the ice-skating rink at the Vienna City Hall.
 Throughout all of their adventures runs the thread of their strong faith and the joy of Christ’s birth.

-Once upon a time there were four little girls and they lived with their mother and father on an island in the middle of a bright blue sea.
+Once upon a time there were four little girls and they lived with their mother and father in a beautiful old city in Taiwan.
 That sounds like the beginning of a fairy-tale, but it is quite true.
-Very Young Catholics in Taiwan will join the four little girls at church, at home, and on their family adventures.
+Very Young Catholics in Taiwan follows the family through their daily life and family adventures.
+The richly-colored photography is instantly engaging, and their story of faith is an inspiration.